List of Known Space characters: Kdatlyno

 The Kdatlyno are chiefly known for their touch sculpture and their sonar "vision".
 Their race was formerly subjugated by the Kzinti until freed by the humans.

 In appearance they are a physically large and powerful bipedal species with muscular build, rough scaly skin, retractile claws and thick hides, growing up to eight feet tall.
 They have no eyes, having evolved on a world which instead drove the development of echolocation rather than vision.

 Kdatlyno are one of the few sentient races that can physically intimidate an adult Kzin, and there is at least one mention of them being used as elite imperial guards for the Kzinti Patriarch, presumably due to both their great strength and their uninvolvement in Kzin imperial court politics.

 The short story "Grendel" features the Kdatlyno Lloobee, a touch-sculptor who works primarily for a human audience.

 Martians

 The Martians are primitive but intelligent humanoids who lived beneath the sands.
 Martians burst into flames when brought in contact with water.
 Martians killed many of the early human explorers on Mars, principally because they concealed their existence, and they were not suspected.
 In the novel Protector, the Martians are wiped out when Jack Brennan causes an ice asteroid to crash into the surface of Mars, raising the average humidity of the atmosphere.
 Some Martians still exist on the "Map of Mars" on the Ringworld.

 Morlocks

 The Morlocks are semi-sentient humanoid cave dwellers on Wunderland.
 They, like humans, descend from a failed attempt by Pak Protectors to colonize Sol and nearby star systems.
-Named by humans for the creatures in H. G. Wells' The Time Machine.
+Named by humans for the creatures in H. G. Wells's The Time Machine.